Make Your GMAT Retake Count

 Don’t worry, as schools only consider your highest score.
 You won’t be penalized for retaking the GMAT.
 In fact, showing the initiative to improve can reflect positively on your application.

-Gurutor is one of the best options for GMAT retakers because it’s built by a 99th percentile tutor specifically to fix what didn’t work the first time.
+Gurutor is one of the best options for GMAT prep for retakers because it’s built by a 99th percentile tutor specifically to fix what didn’t work the first time.
 Instead of passive videos or bloated question banks, Gurutor gives you a self-paced system with real-time feedback, adaptive guidance, and official GMAT content that actually helps you improve your score.